AniaSniadek/vue-forms-builder/README.md

 - `removeValidators(validators: ValidatorFunction | ValidatorFunction[])`: `void` - removes validators from this control.
 - `hasValidator(validator: ValidatorFunction)`: `boolean` - checks if validator exist in this control.
 - `clearValidators()`: `void` - removes all validators from this control.
-- `setErrors(errors: ValidationErrors)`: `void` - sets errors to this control.
+- `setError(error: ValidationError)`: `void` - sets error to this control.
 It also set validation to be falsy.
 - `hasError(error: string)`: `boolean` - checks if the control have specified error.
-- `reset()`: `void` - resets the control to the initial value, setting it as untouched, resetting errors and setting validators to the initial value.
+- `reset()`: `void` - resets the control to the initial value, setting it as untouched, resetting error and setting validators to the initial value.

 ### FormGroup